How Car Alarms Work

 You can detect fluctuations in air pressure with an ordinary loudspeaker driver.
 A loudspeaker has two major parts:

 When you play music, an electric current flows back and forth through the electromagnet, which causes it to move in and out.
-This pushes and pulls the attached cone, forming air-pressure fluctuations in the surrounding air.
+This pushes and pulls the attached cone, forming air pressure fluctuations in the surrounding air.
 We hear these fluctuations as sound.

-This same system can work in reverse, which is what happens in a basic pressure detector.
-Pressure fluctuations move the cone back and forth, which pushes and pulls the attached electromagnet.
-If you've read How Electromagnets Work, you know that moving an electromagnet in a surrounding natural magnetic field generates an electrical current.
 When the brain registers a significant current flowing from this device, it knows that something has caused a rapid pressure increase inside the car.
 This suggests that somebody has opened a door or window, or made a very loud noise.

-Some alarm-system designs utilize the car's built-in stereo speakers as pressure sensors, but others have separate devices that are specifically designed for detection.
+Some designs utilize the car's built-in stereo speakers as pressure sensors, but others have separate devices that are specifically designed for detection.

 There are several good ways for a security system to keep tabs on what's going on outside the car.
-Some alarm systems include perimeter scanners, devices that monitor what happens immediately around the car.
+Some systems include perimeter scanners, devices that monitor what happens immediately around the car.
 The most common perimeter scanner is a basic radar system, consisting of a radio transmitter and receiver.
-The transmitter sends out radio signals and the receiver monitors the signal reflections that come back.
-Based on this information, the radar device can determine the proximity of any surrounding object.
-(See How Radar Works for more information.)

-Mercury is a liquid metal -- it flows like water, but it conducts electricity like a solid metal.
 In a mercury switch, one wire (let's call it wire A) goes all the way across the bottom of the cylinder, while the other wire (wire B) extends only part way from one side.
-The mercury is always in contact with wire A, but it may break contact with wire B.
+The mercury is always in contact with wire A, but it may disconnect from wire B.

 When the cylinder tilts one way, the mercury shifts so that it comes into contact with wire B. This closes the circuit running through the mercury switch.
 When the cylinder tilts the other way, the mercury rolls away from the second wire, opening the circuit.